Brad Woodhouse: Personal life

 He has two children including Brady Woodhouse.
 Woodhouse's brother is Dallas Woodhouse, former executive director of the North Carolina Republican Party.

-They were featured in the 2014 documentary Woodhouse Divided by filmmaker Bryan Miller.
-The brothers made a joint appearance, along with their mother on a surprise, unplanned, call-in on the Democratic phone line, on C-SPAN's Washington Journal to promote the film.
+Both brothers were featured in the 2014 documentary Woodhouse Divided by filmmaker Bryan Miller.
+They made a joint appearance, along with their mother on a surprise, unplanned call-in on the Democratic phone line, on C-SPAN's Washington Journal to promote the film.